 As a figure skater, DeMetri completed her tests for USFSA, is a member of the PSA and coached skating through her High School years.
 Today she skates on the Energy Team for the Nashville Predators.

-DeMetri has been blessed to meet and work with some very talented musicians: Point of Grace (Fiddle/Mandolin) for 2010 Christmas Tour, Charlie Louv’in, Ronnie McDowell, Savannah Jack, Thom Shepherd, Dana Cupp, Joe Spivey (a great fiddler that performs with Time Jumpers and others), Stephen Salyers, Josh London, Kent Blazy & the 4 Peace Band, Willie & The Lost Maples, Freddie Long Band, and others.
-And in addition to performing at most venues in Nashville, she writes with numerous songwriters, as well.
-Songwriting has become a huge part of her life
+DeMetri has been blessed to meet and work with some very talented musicians: Point of Grace (Fiddle/Mandolin for 2010 Christmas Tour), Charlie Louvin, Brooke Hogan, Ronnie McDowell, Willie & The Lost Maples, Freddie Long Band, and Lance Carpenter.
+In 2011, Ronnie McDowell hosted a TV show and DeMetri was a member of the house band.
+They played for many artists including, Lorrie Morgan, Kentucky Headhunters, Ray Stevens, Jason Crabb, Gene Watson, and Jim Ed Brown.
+In addition to performing at most venues in Nashville, she writes with numerous songwriters, as well.

 DeMetri would like you to know that she hasn’t traveled this road alone.
-She would like to give credit to the wonderful musicians in Wyoming who were with her when she started her adventure.
+Credit is due to the wonderful musicians in Wyoming who were with her when she started her adventure.
 A person never achieves their goal in life alone, and neither will DeMetri.
-Those people include Mike & Pam Martin, Al & Mary Kalbfleisch, Dick & Tyler Enders, Vern & Barb Billingsly, Warrie Means, San Seelye, Jim Trantham, Justin Hackett, Chad Lore & Free Brier as well as all of her music instructors through the years.
+Those people include Mike & Pam Martin, Al & Mary Kalbfleisch, Dick & Tyler Enders, Vern & Barb Billingsly, and the members of The Wyoming Fiddlers Association.